-Construction or rehabilitation of the project will commence once the initial closing is complete.
-Prior to the start of construction or rehabilitation, the sponsor and general contractor must participate in a pre-construction conference with the DFD construction staff responsible for the project, including the DFD architectural representative, finance and project managers, and representatives from the Office of Program Monitoring.
+Construction or rehabilitation of the project will commence after the closing is complete.
+Prior to the start of construction or rehabilitation, the sponsor and general contractor must participate in a pre-construction conference with the DFD project manager and construction staff responsible for the project, including the DFD architectural representative, finance and project managers, and representatives from the Office of Program Monitoring.
 This meeting is conducted to review all construction period procedures such as inspections by Department staff, draw requisition and disbursement procedures; change order procedures and monitoring requirements.
 All other project lenders should be present at the meeting to ensure a smooth inspection and draw process.
+Once the construction procedures, disbursement procedures, and monitoring requirements are finalized, and the sponsor's Affirmative Action Plan is approved, DHCD will issued a Notice to Proceed.